 To get around this hurdle you need to get customers excited about your program.
 And to do that, you need to have tempting incentives and a variety or rewards that add value to your customers’ lives.

 But the perks don’t stop there.
 With Prime they also get access to media streaming services, discounts, and early access to deals.
 The free shipping opens the door and the additional benefits keep them signed up.

 Think about what your customers want and figure out how to use that to draw them in to your rewards program.
 Then, offer a diverse selection of rewards to keep them engaged.

-If you’ve ever played a video game of any kind — from The Last of Us to Tetris — you’ll know that games are great at making us feel rewarded for completing tasks.
+If you’ve ever played a video game of any kind, you’ll know that games are great at making us feel rewarded for completing tasks.

 Using gamification you can tap into the similar strategies to reward customers and encourage them to complete tasks (like buying things and shopping in your store.)
 It’s a super effective technique that most huge brands have begun to adopt.